 Liza Curcio-Rudy, Finance | Global Poverty

 Liza Curcio-Rudy is a junior in the Smith school majoring in Finance and minoring in Global Poverty.
 Her interest in social enterprise was catalyzed by her experience as a Social Innovation Fellow in cohort 7.
 Since then, Liza has interned with the Aspen Network of Development Entrepreneurs, a network of organizations that propel entrepreneurship in emerging markets, and Illumen Capital, an impact investing fund dedicated to reducing bias in financial markets.
 On campus, Liza is involved in organizations such as the Food Recovery Network and Maryland Images Campus Tour Guides.
+Learn more about Liza in this featured web story!

 What Liza hopes to gain from being an Impact Ambassador: “As an impact ambassador in the Center for Social Value Creation, I'm looking forward to cultivating a strong network of impact-oriented Terps and working with my peers to help more students get involved in social enterprise.
 I'm currently working on building an impact investing platform in Smith, so I'm hopeful that this position will give me the experience of building something impactful from the ground up.”